nasa-jpl/open-source-rover/mechanical/body_assembly/README.md

 ### 3.1 9x12 Aluminum Plate Drilling

 **Note: ServoCity has discontinued the 12x9 aluminum plates.
-Designs for replacment plates are avialble in the *[laser\_cut\_parts](laser_cut_parts/)* directory.
+Designs for replacement plates are available in the *[laser\_cut\_parts](laser_cut_parts/)* directory.
 If you need to use the laser cut parts, read the information found in [laser cut parts/README.md](laser_cut_parts/README.md) and then skip to section 3.2 of this document.
-The laser cut replacments have the necessary holes.**
+The laser cut replacements have the necessary holes.**

 | Item | Ref | Qty | Image |
 | :--- | :-- | :-- | :---: |